Hui-Wagner/UWT-CS-Student-Forum/README.md

 # UWT CS Student Forum

-*This is a TCSS 460 Project*
+TCSS 460 - Autumn 2023

-UWT CS Student Forum that will help UWT CS students connecting and networking to each other.
+UWT CS Student Forum will help UWT CS students connect and network with each other.